madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/5-rest.md

     - self-descriptive messages returned to the client have enough information to describe how the client should process it.
     - hypertext/hypermedia is available, meaning that after accessing a resource the client should be able to use hyperlinks to find all other currently available actions they can take.

-- A layered system that organizes each type of server (those responsible for security, load-balancing, etc) involved in the retrieval of requested information into heirarchies, invisible to the client.
+- A layered system that organizes each type of server (those responsible for com.example.restblog.security, load-balancing, etc) involved in the retrieval of requested information into heirarchies, invisible to the client.

 - OPTIONAL: Code-on-demand -> the ability to send executable code from the server to the client when requested, extending client functionality.